-- Passive Asset Test – a foreign corporation is a PFIC if the average annual percentage of the fair market value of all passive income-producing assets is greater than or equal to 50 percent of the value of the entity’s assets.
-This is determined on a quarterly basis, And it is considered passive if it generates passive income or is reasonably expected to generate passive income in the foreseeable future.
+- Passive Asset Test – A foreign corporation is a PFIC if the average annual percentage of the fair market value of all passive income-producing assets is greater than or equal to 50 percent of the value of the entity’s assets.
+This is determined on a quarterly basis, and it is considered passive if it generates passive income or is reasonably expected to generate such income in the foreseeable future.

 Almost all foreign mutual funds are PFICs.
 In other cases, possible examples of PFICs include: